-million of the proceeds we receive from this offering to pay indebtedness outstanding under our credit facility.
+We intend to use \$ million of the proceeds we receive from this offering to pay indebtedness outstanding under our credit facility.
 As of December 31, 2007, we had approximately \$205.3 million principal amount, along with accrued interest, outstanding under our credit facility.
 The weighted average interest rate at December 31, 2007 of our indebtedness under the credit facility was 7.4%.
 Within our credit facility, the revolving line of credit expires on May 30, 2010 and the term loan matures on December 19, 2011.
 We also intend to use \$35.1 million of the proceeds of this offering to pay to existing preferred stockholders dividends that have been declared but unpaid due to the restrictions on payment of dividends contained in our credit facility.
-We also intend to declare a dividend payable from the proceeds of this offering to preferred stockholders of record immediately prior to the consummation of this offering.
-This dividend will accrue from January 1, 2008 through the consummation of this offering at a rate equal to LIBOR plus 2.5% of the original purchase price of our issued and outstanding preferred stock.
-Assuming a closing date of May, 2008 for this offering, the amount of this dividend would be \$ and Steven Rales, and certain entities controlled entirely by them, currently own all of our outstanding preferred stock.
-We will also use approximately million of the proceeds of this offering to pay amounts due, as a result of this offering, to participants in our 2001 Employee Appreciation Rights Plan (the "2001 Plan") and our 2006 Executive Stock Rights Plan (the "2006 Plan"), which are bonus plans for certain executive officers.
+Mitchell Rales and Steven Rales, and certain entities controlled entirely by them, currently own all of our outstanding preferred stock.
+We will also use approximately \$ million of the proceeds of this offering to pay amounts due, as a result of this offering, to participants in our 2001 Employee Appreciation Rights Plan (the "2001 Plan") and our 2006 Executive Stock Rights Plan (the "2006 Plan"), which are bonus plans for certain executive officers.
 See "Management- Compensation Discussion and Analysis" for additional information concerning these plans, including amounts to be paid to certain executive officers under the 2001 Plan and the 2006 Plan as a result of this offering.
 In addition, we intend to use approximately \$ of our net proceeds from this offering to reimburse the selling stockholders for the underwriting discount on the shares sold by them.
 We intend to use the balance of the net proceeds, if any, for working capital and other general corporate purposes, which may include funding for possible acquisitions.
 We have no agreement with respect to any future acquisition, although we assess opportunities on an ongoing basis and from time to time hold discussions with other companies regarding potential transactions.